Skip to main content

 # L2 Configuration - Replace with your actual node endpoints

-# Prestate configuration - Replace with the hash from 'make reproducible-prestate'
+# Prestate configuration - Replace with the file from 'make reproducible-prestate'

 EOF